By Ziv Shay | Updated April 2026

 Most beneficiaries are revocable — you can change them anytime.
 Irrevocable beneficiaries (rare) can't be changed without their consent, typically used in divorce agreements.

-More Insurance Tools
+More Financial Tools

-House Affordability Calculator | Mortgage Calculator | Credit Score Simulator | All Free Tools
+Insurance Comparison | Car Insurance | Mortgage Calculator | Retirement Calculator | Credit Score Simulator | All Free Tools

 Life insurance is the cornerstone of financial protection for families, yet nearly 40% of American adults lack any coverage.
 The consequences of being underinsured can be devastating: the average funeral costs \$7,848, the median mortgage balance is \$236,000, and replacing a household income of \$75,000 for 15 years requires over \$1 million in coverage.
 Understanding your actual needs prevents both overpaying for unnecessary coverage and leaving your family exposed.